azadehdarabi/article-rating/documentation.md

 Description:

-This API allows users to rate an article by providing a score from 0 to 5.
+This API allows users to rate an article by providing a rate from 0 to 5.
 If a user has already rated the article, their rating will be updated.

 Request Body: